atepoorthuis/02526-idv-2020/src/routes/assignments/assignment1-gallery.md

 # Assignment 1 Submissions
 You will find a gallery of all Assignment 1 submissions here.
 The submissions are categorized by the original Du Bois plate they are reproducing.
 Each submission is displayed using a screenshot, clicking on the screenshot will bring you to the CodeSandbox where you can inspect the code behind each submission.

+**N.B.** The goal of this assignment is to create a faithful reproduction of Du Bois' original work.
+This includes the use of the word 'negro' by Du Bois to refer to African Americans.
+The term was in common and conventional use by African Americans around the turn of the 19th century, but is now considered inappropriate or inoffensive.
+It is used here only in this specific historical context and in direct quotes or titles from Du Bois' work.

 ```js exec
     // use small Svelte component to make creating linked image gallery a bit easier
     import ImageWithLinkAndCaption from '../../components/ImageWithLinkAndCaption.svelte'